EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1c.
 Changing File Names & Deleting Files

 There are a number of ways that you can change file names and delete files.
-You can makes changes in R studio (if you have connected your Github repository and your R studio), in your Github repository, or you can use the Github web editor.
+You can makes changes in R studio (if you have connected your Github repository and your R studio), you can make changes in your Github repository, or you can use the Github web editor.

 Changing names